leeper/leeper.github.io/index.md

 ---
 layout: default
 title: Thomas J. Leeper
+description: Thomas J. Leeper, PhD, is an Assistant Professor in Political Behaviour in the Department of Government at the London School of Economics and Political Science.
+His research focuses on how political attitudes reflect an interaction between the broader information environment and citizens' individual-level traits, psychology, and behavior.
 ---

 I am an Assistant Professor in Political Behaviour in the [Department of Government](http://www.lse.ac.uk/government/home.aspx) at [the London School of Economics and Political Science](http://www.lse.ac.uk/home.aspx).
 Prior to that, I was a Postdoc in the [Institut for Statskundskab](http://ps.au.dk/en/) (Department of Political Science) at [Aarhus University](http://www.au.dk/en/) in Aarhus, Denmark.